 Yes, the One Stop Center has a letter specifically for this reason.

 Get involved in student organizations, and attend events hosted by different organizations.
-You can also follow us on Facebook at for events.
+You can also follow us on Facebook for information on upcoming events.

 Your banner ID is your unique LTU student identifying number.
 You will need it to make request with an office on campus.
 Keep your student ID with you, your banner ID is on it.